karlic-luka/StereoMatching/README.md

 ```
 Almost all outputs from upper program calls are stored in StereoMatching/images/my-outputs.
 It is good to mention that my program is not parallelized using OpenCV and it is ran on CPU.

+P.S.
+Maybe my outputs would "look" better if I somehow scaled final pixel intensities, we can get brighter shades.
+I didn't do anything regarding that, I just stored disparity that gave minimum.